 - BYOB to social events (ex: 6 beers or 4 wine coolers)

 - Guest drinks are kept behind a table/bar & exchanged for drink tickets

 - Wristbands for attendees over the age of 21

 - A specific guest list of attendees ready in advance of the event

-There are more, but if your chapter doesn’t enforce those at every social function, you won’t be covered by your fraternity policy if tragedy strikes.
+There are more, but if your chapter doesn’t enforce those at every social function, it may not be covered by its fraternity policy if or when tragedy strikes.

-As a response, fraternities spend large sums of money (as do campus communities and councils) to educate members on their policies.
-Those programs may make students aware of how to avoid disaster and lawsuits, but they are likely not the best practice we can possibly think of when it comes to mitigating unknown risk and teaching students “accountability.”
+To prevent this, fraternities spend large sums of money (as do campus communities and councils) to educate members on their policies.
+Those programs may make students aware of how to avoid disaster and lawsuits, but they are likely not the best practice we can possibly think of when it comes to mitigating unknown risk and teaching students to be accountable.

 It’s time that fraternities engage in internal debates and dialogues regarding the manner in which their chapters are insured.
 Local fraternity and sorority chapters have and continue to acquire insurance and maintain a competitive rate of dues when compared to national groups at their institutions, so the idea that chapters acquire their own insurance is not unfeasible.

 As mentioned earlier, requiring insurance at the chapter level frees up the national organization to spend resources more wisely, may reduce politics from the process of pulling a charter, and can create clearer guidelines for students/alumni to follow.